Four Eyes or Ivy Leafroller

-The Caterpillar lives between leaves joined together with silk.
+The caterpillar lives between leaves joined together with silk.
 If disturbed, it has several escape strategies: it can wriggle violently backwards, or drop on a thread, or exude a nasty dark green liquid from its mouth.
 It seems to feed on nearly any plant foliage.
-It has been found on many plants, for example:
+It has been found on many plants, particularly:

 and is a pest on:

 and feeds on plants from many other families, including:

 The Caterpillar grows to a length of about 2 cms.
 It pupates in its leafy shelter.

 The patterns of the male and female adults differ: the female has a subtle pattern of light and dark brown patches.
 She is also larger with a wingspan of about 3 cms.

 The male is more uniformly dark brown with a golden area near the wing roots.
 He has a smaller wingspan: about 2.5 cms.

 The moths rest so that their wings make a shape like the outline of a bell.
 Whilst the males are uniquely patterned, the females are similar to those of the related species Cryptoptila australana.

 Ian F.B.
 Common,